65487123/zprpc/README-EN.md

     or Server.startRpcServer();
     No ip is written, the default is the local ip.Neither ip nor port is written, the default is the local ip plus random available port

     In general, the classes or configuration files written by yourself are under the classpath, and the service can be published normally through the above startup           	     method.But if the class or configuration file in your own project needs a special class loader to load (customized class loader, for example, the project is based on     	       the OSGI framework, load different bundles A different class loader is required), you need to add a class loader parameter to the startup service method:
      Server.startRpcServer(ip,port,classLoader); or Server.startRpcServer(port,classLoader); or Server.startRpcServer(classLoader);

     After the service provider is started, it scans the services modified by the @Service annotation, saves them locally (all singletons) after initialization, and publishes the services to nacos.

-    If the project uses spring and the service is also registered in the spring container, it is recommended to add @Import(SpringUtil.class) to the spring boot class, the fully qualified name is com.lzp.util.SpringUtil.Start the spring container first and then start the rpc service.
+    If the project uses spring and the service is also registered in the spring container, it is recommended to add @Import(com.lzp.zprpc.common.util.SpringUtil.class) to the spring boot class.Start the spring container first and then start the rpc service.
     In this way, when publishing a service, you will first find it in the spring container.
 If there is a service instance in the spring container, it will use the spring.
 If not, it will initialize one itself.
  ##### consumer